Survey Types

 Corporate Image Surveys

-Wise management will include a corporate image survey at appropriate intervals to provide the “bigger picture” of the business – to evaluate what it is, what it does and what it is aspiring to become.
+Wise management will include a corporate image survey at appropriate intervals to provide the “bigger picture” of the business – to evaluate what it is,

 These surveys are done less often than event-based surveys – usually no more frequently than annually — and may seek input from several quarters including customers, competitors, managers and other employees and the general public.